 - Refined and Artificial Sweeteners – these are crashed off the list in paleo diet because it can reduce the body’s energy levels and it also makes it difficult for an individual to lose or control weight with sugar.
 Sugar can also play with your emotions, making you feel grumpy most of the time.

 Under the Paleo umbrella, there are several versions that aim to improve the diet to its full potential.
 One version is the Primal Blueprint as founded by Mark Sisson, a well-known health buff and healthy eating expert.
 Here is an interesting and very informative podcast of an interview with Mark Sisson.
 Listen to it here.
 More information about Mark Sisson on his site “Mark´s Daily Apple”.
 To buy Mark Sissons´s books got to this place.

-This kind of diet, does not totally eliminate carbohydrates from the food items to be consumed.
-However, it is goaled to eat only a minimum consumption of it.
-For anybody who wants to lose weight, the LCHF eating approach recommends to take only less than 20 grams of carbohydrates daily.
+This kind of diet does not totally eliminate carbohydrates from the food items to be consumed.
+However, it is the goal to eat only a minimum consumption of it.
+For anybody who wants to lose weight, the LCHF eating approach recommends taking only less than 20 grams of carbohydrates daily.
 However, if the diet is followed without any goals of weight management, then a more liberal amount of up to 50 grams a day would suffice.